What is the Main Focus of an Agricultural Engineering Degree?

 - Spatial Technology for Precision Agriculture

 - Management of Agricultural Systems

 - Advanced GIS Analysis for Natural Resource Management

 Can I Get a Masters of Agricultural Engineering?

 Yes.
-The master of agriculture gives students management-oriented graduate training.
+The master of agriculture degree program gives students management-oriented graduate training.
 Emphasis is on problem solving through science and technology—not research.
 Problem-solving capabilities must be demonstrated, usually through an internship that provides practical experience.
 These candidates prepare a professional paper on a problem-solving accomplishment.